• Home

 After I reviewed the Glass Turntable Platform in 2013, Artesania started work on a variety of new platforms made of different materials, as well as an extended range of dampers, of which the heaviest version is hardly movable!
 Because these platforms are actually meant to be used with Turntables, I will post this review in separate installments as I go along, starting with the effects with digital playback, then moving on to using them with various turntables.

-Artesania review samples kindly provided by Artesania Audio
+Artesania review samples provided by Artesania Audio

-Avid Volvere turntable, Grado and Benz cartridges and Musical Fidelity M1 Vinl phono stage kindly supplied by StudioAlkmaar
+Avid Volvere turntable, Grado and Benz cartridges and Musical Fidelity M1 Vinl phono stage supplied by StudioAlkmaar

 Prices (ex VAT, so add 21% for the Netherlands):